 Diethylpropion, Phendimetrazine and Levothyroxine

 Your doctor may prescribe diethylpropion or phendimetrazine to help suppress your appetite and make it easier for you to stick to a diet, according to NIDDK.
 You can take either of these drugs while taking levothyroxine unless your doctor otherwise advises, notes the UMMC Drug Checker.
-Do not take any appetite suppressants if you are pregnant, nursing or elderly; most doctors only prescribe diethylpropion or phendimetrazine for three to six weeks at a time.
+Do not take any appetite suppressants if you are pregnant, nursing or an older adult; most doctors only prescribe diethylpropion or phendimetrazine for three to six weeks at a time.